software-mansion/starknet-jvm/lib/starknet-jvm.md

     val account = StandardAccount(accountAddress, privateKey, provider, chainId)

     val recipientAccountAddress = Felt.fromHex("0x987654321")

-    // account.executeV3(call) estimates the fee automatically
-    // If you want to estimate the fee manually, please refer to the "Estimate Fee" example val amount = Uint256(Felt(451))
+    val amount = Uint256(Felt(451))

     // Specify the contract address, in this example ETH ERC20 contract is used